simon-rpo/Aeronautic_Map/README.md

-#Aeronautic Map.
+##Aeronautic Map

-Simple app bild in React-Redux.
+Aeronautic Map it's a Simple app bild in React-Redux for aeronautic purposes.